Dayhist-D Side Effects

 Generic Name: clemastine / phenylpropanolamine

-Note: This page contains information about the side effects of clemastine / phenylpropanolamine.
-Some of the dosage forms included on this document may not apply to the brand name Dayhist-D.
+Note: This document contains side effect information about clemastine / phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Dayhist-D.

 Applies to clemastine / phenylpropanolamine: oral tablet extended release